 The numeric display object will display the recipe parameters that we have set for each of our three recipes.

 Select Numeric Display under the Indicator heading in the Object list.
 Now click and hold Sample-3 from the parts list and drag it onto our screen

 Set the label for MHR16.
 The number of digits will be 4 with a fractional set to 1.
 The data display tag will be MHR16.
 Select OK.

 Repeat the above steps until all four of the parameters are displayed on the screen.

-These numeric displays will show the current selected recipe settings.
+These numeric displays will show the currently selected recipe settings.

 Using the program we previously developed, we will add additional rungs to the program for our Recipe Objects.